satori-chatbots/chatbots-actions/README.md

 }
 ```

 Through this JSON, it will be possible to establish the thresholds, and in the event that the evaluation of a certain metric is not required, the minimum and maximum values defined for that metric must be removed from this JSON.
 This means that it is only necessary to define a threshold (minimum or maximum) for any metric to have it considered in the evaluation.
-For example, if you want only the metrics ENT, INT, FLOW, and TPI to be evaluated, the content of the metrics.json file should be as follows:
+For example, if you want only the metrics ENT, INT, FLOW, and TPI to be evaluated, the content of the metrics.json file could be as follows:

 ```json
 {